Indianapolis Groundhog Removal ~ 317-559-4044

 - Groundhog holes create a hazard for horses.

 In certain situations, immediate control and management of groundhogs is crucial for severe environmental, and commercial problems.
 Widespread environmental and economic loss from groundhog damage is usually beyond the scope of a local trapper, or small company, and a consultation with Animal Pros specialists is needed.
 Large scale trapping solutions are needed to stop damage immediately.
 Groundhogs can wreak havoc on Commercial properties where population numbers are not properly controlled, creating large scale problems.
 Contact a Animal Pros specialist today for immediate assistance.

-Nashville Groundhog Trapping
+Indianapolis Groundhog Trapping

-Animal Pros can help you with groundhog trapping in Nashville and Middle Tennessee if you have groundhogs digging up your yard, digging under your shed, or getting under your home.
+Animal Pros can help you with groundhog trapping in Indianapolis if you have groundhogs digging up your yard, digging under your shed, or getting under your home.
 We will set traps to catch the groundhogs that are destroying your lawn or garden, or raiding your vegetables.
 We will relocate the groundhogs so they don’t return and cause further damage.
 Groundhogs also love to eat plants, so your yard and garden are a perfect food source.
 Groundhogs digging in the yard can quickly destroy the plant life around your home.
 We will safely bait, trap and remove this pest animal.